1024mb/save-file-attrs/README.md

 ## :warning: EXCLUSIONS ARE CASE INSENSITIVE IF THE PLATFORM IS WINDOWS :warning:
 Windows is not a case-sensitive OS so this most probably is intended, leaving this warning anyway.

+Also note that excluding files and/or directories wont prevent the script from listing such items, they will be listed but their attributes wont be retrieved.

   [1]: https://github.com/robertknight/mandrawer